data-to-insight/centre-of-excellence/docs/appendix-2-more-on-possible-mechanisms-for-change/curating-technical-standards.md

-## Curating technical standards
+# <span style="color:dodgerblue">Curating technical standards</span>

-We know that data standards help local authorities adopt data tools<sup>[^38]</sup>.
-We know that technical standards enable suppliers to achieve economies of scale and provide affordable, effective products to local authorities<sup>[^39]</sup>.
-We also know that several central government departments are currently engaged in significant programmes to develop and implement new technical and data standards in areas relevant to our sector<sup>[^40]</sup>.
+We know that data standards help local authorities adopt data tools<sup>38</sup>.
+We know that technical standards enable suppliers to achieve economies of scale and provide affordable, effective products to local authorities<sup>39</sup>.
+We also know that several central government departments are currently engaged in significant programmes to develop and implement new technical and data standards in areas relevant to our sector<sup>40</sup>.

 What we don’t know is how these new standards will be maintained and developed post-implementation to ensure they are effective, relevant, and affordable into the future.
-Some of the existing approaches to governing standards in our sector, like the Star Chamber process for consulting on new statutory data requirements, are already struggling to accommodate the scale of change now happening<sup>[^41]</sup>, and further practice reforms await us in the Families First programme and others.
-And, even without these changes, local authorities tell us that existing standards are insufficient for their analysis needs<sup>[^42]</sup>.
+Some of the existing approaches to governing standards in our sector, like the Star Chamber process for consulting on new statutory data requirements, are already struggling to accommodate the scale of change now happening<sup>41</sup>, and further practice reforms await us in the Families First programme and others.
+And, even without these changes, local authorities tell us that existing standards are insufficient for their analysis needs<sup>42</sup>.

 We need our standards ecosystem to function well to enable everything else we do in data and digital for children’s safeguarding services.
 We should lean on standards where possible to help local authorities adopt and share resources, but only if those standards can be well understood and supported for future change.